-Advanced A/AS Level Organic Chemistry: Naming & structure of aromatic compounds
+Advanced Level Organic Chemistry: Naming and structure of aromatic compounds

-Notes on the Molecular Structure and Nomenclature-naming of Aromatic Compounds - Arenes and substituted products
+Notes on the Molecular Structure and Nomenclature -the naming of Aromatic Compounds - Arenes and substituted products

 How do you name aromatic compounds e.g. arenes - aromatic hydrocarbons.
 Examples of displayed formula of aromatic compounds, graphic formula, molecular formula, skeletal formula, structural formula of aromatic hydrocarbons (arenes like benzene and methylbenzene), aromatic halides, phenols, aromatic aldehydes, aromatic ketones, aromatic carboxylic acids and derivatives, primary aromatic amine, secondary aromatic amines, tertiary aromatic amines, aromatic amides, diazonium Salts and azo dyes , nitro-aromatics, aromatic sulphonic/sulfonic acids .
 Please note that some 'old' names are quoted in () though their use should be avoided if possible, however, many are still used - just put one into Google!
 However, most names are based on the generic hexagonal 'benzene' ring with modifications to this based on the highest functional group attached to the ring (i.e. a ring substituent replacing a hydrogen)

 Introduction to naming aromatic compounds

 The simplest aromatic hydrocarbon is benzene,

 The structures of benzene on the left and right are presented in 'old fashioned' Kekule style.